Hubert Humphrey: 1968 presidential campaign

 Many people saw Humphrey as Johnson's stand-in; he won major backing from the nation's labor unions and other Democratic groups troubled by young antiwar protesters and the social unrest around the nation.
 A group of British journalists wrote that Humphrey, despite his liberal record on civil rights and support for a nuclear test-ban treaty, "had turned into an arch-apologist for the war, who was given to trotting around Vietnam looking more than a little silly in olive-drab fatigues and a forage cap.
 The man whose name had been a by-word in the South for softness toward Negroes had taken to lecturing black groups ... the wild-eyed reformer had become the natural champion of every conservative element in the Democratic Party."
 Humphrey entered the race too late to participate in the Democratic primaries and concentrated on winning delegates in non-primary states by gaining the support of Democratic officeholders who were elected delegates to the Democratic Convention.
 By June, McCarthy won in Oregon and Pennsylvania, while Kennedy had won in Indiana and Nebraska, though Humphrey was the front runner as he led the delegate count.
 The California primary was crucial for Kennedy's campaign, as a McCarthy victory would have prevented Kennedy from reaching the number of delegates required to secure the nomination.
 On June 4, Kennedy defeated McCarthy by less than 4% in the winner-take-all California primary.
 But the nation was shocked yet again when Senator Kennedy was assassinated after his victory speech at the Ambassador Hotel in Los Angeles.
 After the assassination of Kennedy, Humphrey suspended his campaign for two weeks.

 Chicago riots and party fallout

-Humphrey did not enter any of the 13 state primary elections, but won the Democratic nomination at the party convention in Chicago, even though 80 percent of the primary voters had been for antiwar candidates.
-The delegates defeated the peace plank by 1,567 3/4 to 1,041 1/4.
-Humphrey selected as his running mate U.S. Senator Ed Muskie of Maine.
-Unfortunately for Humphrey and his campaign, in Grant Park, just five miles south of International Amphitheatre convention hall, and at other sites near downtown Chicago, there were gatherings and protests by thousands of antiwar demonstrators, many of whom favored McCarthy, George McGovern, or other antiwar candidates.
-Mayor Richard J. Daley's Chicago police attacked and beat these protesters, most of them young college students, which amplified the growing feelings of unrest among the public.
+Humphrey did not enter any of the 13 state primary elections, but secured the Democratic nomination at the national convention in Chicago.
+Although antiwar candidates won most primary votes, party delegates adopted the nomination outcome and rejected the convention's proposed peace plank by 1,567 3/4 to 1,041 1/4.
+Humphrey selected U.S. Senator Ed Muskie of Maine as his running mate.

+During the convention, thousands of antiwar demonstrators gathered in Grant Park—about five miles south of the International Amphitheatre—and in other locations near downtown Chicago.
+In widely covered confrontations, Mayor Richard J. Daley's police forces used force against demonstrators, many of them young people and students, intensifying public attention to disorder and division surrounding the convention.